grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 ### Other resource requests

-Finally, there is a third type of request that plugins may implement even though it's optional.
-This is what we call "resources".
-Resources are additional endpoints that the plugin can expose and use to populate the query or config editors.
-For example, a resource can be used to populate a dropdown with a list of available tables in a database.
+Finally, there is an optional type of request that plugins may implement.
+This is what we call _resources_.
+Resources are additional endpoints that the plugin exposes and uses to populate the query editor or config editor.
+For example, you can use a resource to populate a dropdown menu with a list of available tables in a database.

 In a frontend data source, the plugin should define the resources in the `plugin.json` file as `routes` and use the `fetch` method to get the data.
-For example (for simplicity, authentication is omitted in this example):
+For example:

 ```json title="src/plugin.json"
 {